 We acknowledge the Traditional Owners of the country we work on across South Australia and their continuing connection to land and community.
 We pay our respects to Elders both past, present and future.

 A word of warning to Aboriginal and Torres Strait Islander readers our site may contain images of deceased persons.

-The DCS Aboriginal Services Unit was established as a result of a Royal Commission Reducing Aboriginal Deaths in Custody (RCIADIC).
+The DCS Aboriginal Services Unit was established as a result of a Royal Commission into Reducing Aboriginal Deaths in Custody (RCIADIC).

-Helping Aboriginal Prisoners is of the highest priority.
+Helping Aboriginal prisoners is of the highest priority.
 Find out more on how we help Aboriginal prisoners.

 We are committed to reconciliation